Trading Cryptocurrencies at Fidelity

 Trading Coins at Fidelity

-and tap the Discover icon at the bottom-right corner.
-On the Discover page, scroll to the Collections area and tap the Crypto button to open the crypto hub.
+A good place to start is Fidelity’s mobile app.
+Log in and tap the Discover icon at the bottom-right.
+On the Discover page, scroll to the Collections section and tap the Crypto button to open the crypto hub.

 Researching Crypto ETFs at Fidelity

-How to Buy Bitcoin on Fidelity
+How to Buy Bitcoin of Fidelity

 Pricing Schedule